envoyproxy/nighthawk/README.md

 Where:

-   --sequencer-idle-strategy <spin|sleep>
+   --sequencer-idle-strategy <spin|poll|sleep>
-     Choose between using a busy spin/yield loop or have the thread sleep while waiting for the next scheduled request (default: spin).
+     Choose between using a busy spin/yield loop or have the thread poll or sleep while waiting for the next scheduled request (default: spin).

    --max-requests-per-connection <uint32_t>
      Max requests per connection (default: 4294937295).